seanking/es2016-arrays/README.md

 # ES2016

 The ES2016 language specification was rolled out without much fanfare.
-It was a quiet release because the new specification only came with a couple new features.
-Because the ES language specification is on a yearly release cycle, it will most likey result in small features sets.
+It was probably a quiet release because it only has a couple new minor features.

-Two new features were introduced with ES2016.
+ES2016 Features:
 * Array.proptype.includes
 * Exponentiation Operator